-- 9. Where a central parking area is provided it must: - a. comply with Council's requirements for public car parking, - b. be located within 200m of all exhibition homes by a continuous pedestrian pathway, and - c. have an adaptable or intended use after the exhibition village ceases operation. - 10.
+9. Where a central parking area is provided it must:

+- a.
+Comply with Council's requirements for public car parking, - b.
+Be located within 200m of all exhibition homes by a continuous pedestrian pathway, and - c.
+Have an adaptable or intended use after the exhibition village is closed. - 10.
 Where parking is provided at an individual exhibition home it must be constructed and finished in a way that will give the appearance of a private driveway or parking spot when the exhibition village concludes. - 11.
+Buildings used for such uses as providing home finance, materials display or take-away food and the like shall cease to operate when the exhibition home/village ceases unless separate approval is obtained to enable the continued operation of these uses. - 12.
 The hours of operation shall be limited to 8am to 6pm each day.
-During the operation of an exhibition home/exhibition village additional measures to maintain the privacy of adjoining residential development may be required. - 12.
-Security lighting shall be provided in such a way to minimise any adverse impact on adjoining residential areas. - 13.
-The operation of the exhibition village (including the use of designated off-street car parks) shall not cause offensive noise or affect the acoustic amenity of adjoining residents. - 14.
-All works affecting public roads, including new driveways, access roads and intersection works are to be in accordance with the requirements of this DCP and the relevant Council's Engineering Design for Development (Guide). - 15.
-Waste disposal facilities are required to be located adjacent to the driveway entrance of the site.
-Any structure involving waste disposal facilities shall be located as follows: - a. setback one metre from the primary street setbackstreet, - b. landscaped between the structure and the front boundary and adjoining areas to minimise the impact on the streetscape, and - c. not be located adjacent to an adjoining residential property. - 16.
-Details of proposed signage are to be submitted with the Development Application for an exhibition village or home.
-Types of exhibition identification signs must be limited to: - a. one pole/pylon sign having maximum dimensions of 3.5 (h) x 1.2 (w) per exhibition home. - b. two wall signs having a maximum area of 1m2 per sign per exhibition home. - c. signage is to be located wholly within the property boundary.
+During the operation of an exhibition home/ exhibition village additional measures to maintain the privacy of adjoining residential development may be required. - 13.
+When the use of the dwelling ceases to be an exhibition home, any garage that has been used as a sales office is to be reinstated as a functioning garage with an appropriate garage door and associated driveway, prior to the occupation of the dwelling for residential purposes. - 14.
+Security lighting shall be provided in such a way to minimise any adverse impact on adjoining residential areas. - 15.
+The operation of the exhibition village (including the use of designated off-street car parks) shall not cause offensive noise or affect the acoustic amenity of adjoining residents. - 16.
+Waste disposal facilities shall be provided.
+These shall be located adjacent to the driveway entrance to the site. - 17.
+All works affecting public roads, including new driveways, access roads and intersection works are to be in accordance with the requirements of this DCP and the relevant Council's Engineering Design for Development (Guide). - 18.
+Any structure involving waste disposal facilities shall be located as follows: - Set back one metre from the front boundary to the street, - Landscaped between the structure and the front boundary and adjoining areas to minimise the impact on the streetscape, and - Not be located adjacent to an adjoining residential property. - 19.
+Details of proposed signage are to be submitted with the DA for an exhibition village or home.
+Types of exhibition identification signs must be limited to: - a.
+One Pole/Pylon sign having maximum dimensions of 3.5 (h) x 1.2 (w) per exhibition home. - b.
+Two wall signs having a maximum area of 1m2 per sign per exhibition home. - c.
+Signage is to be located wholly within the property boundary.

-5.4.2 Childcare Centres
+5.4.1 Childcare Centres

-- a.
-To enable the provision of child care centres to address the needs of the local workforce within the zone. - b.
-To ensure the surrounding environment is acceptable for child care centres.
+a.
+To enable the provision of child care centres to address the needs of the local workforce within the

 - 1. A child care centre located on an allotment of land that is accessed from a main road will not be supported. - 2.
-Any application for a childcare centre must refer to Council's DCP (Volume 1 Part 8 of the Campbelltown (Sustainable City) Development Control Plan 2015) for controls that are applicable to the development. - 3.
-Child care centres are to be designed in accordance with the State Environmental Planning Policy (Educational Establishments and Child Care Facilities) 2017 and the NSW Child Care Planning Guideline, August 2017
+Applicants proposing child care centres should refer to Council's DCP (Part 7 (Child Care Centres) of the Campbelltown (Sustainable City) Development Control Plan 2009) for controls that are applicable to the development. - 3.
+Child care centres are to be designed in accordance with the NSW Child Care Planning Guideline, August 2017.